Wait, what? Foraging for Edible Wild Plants (or Parts Thereof) in Winter, seriously?

 One of the most cold-hardy fruits in Nebraska is that of the American Persimmon tree.
 When ripe, the fruit of this native hardwood is round and about one to two inches in diameter, ranges in color from a yellow-orange to a dark red-orange, and contains a large seed.
 To be palatable, the wild persimmon fruit needs to be a bit wrinkled, soft, squishy and sort of sticky.
 The completely ripe persimmon fruits are truly a naturally sweet delicacy.
 Per one cup of persimmon fruit pulp, there is 127 calories and a full day’s requirement of vitamin C. You can eat ripe persimmons fresh, picked directly from the plant, if desired, or make them into a sweet jelly, jam or pudding.
 Interestingly, after the leaves of the persimmon tree have dropped, much of the fruit will still remain attached to the branches in winter.
 They are still edible, and you can even pick them up off the ground for consumption after you look them over.
 Be sure they are not rotten or half-eaten by wildlife.
 There are stories of early prairie pioneers in Nebraska gathering persimmon fruits in the wintertime when other foods and even wild game animals were hard to find.

-Get more information on a couple other winter wild edibles in Nebraska by clicking here.
+Get more information on a couple other winter wild edible plants in Nebraska by clicking here.

 “We walk on trails and look at scenery without knowing anything about the flora and fauna surrounding us, let alone how to utilize it in a way that would allow one to live in the forest for any length of time.” — Sam Larson, Bushcraft and Wilderness Skills Instructor.